hoophq/hoop/DEV.md

 ### Start the server

 The configuration file to run the development server is located at `.env`.
-It contains all the defaults to start it, make sure to add the `PG_HOST` and `IDP_CLIENT_SECRET` configuration.

 ```sh
 # edit .env file with your favorite editor